 Conclusion validity is the “degree to which conclusions we reach about relationships in our data are reasonable” (Trochim, 2006).
 Suppose you want to measure the relationship between teacher self-efficacy in programming and the ability for their students to learn programming (academic achievement).
 The relationship could be positive, where high self-efficacy and high student achievement, or it could be negative, where low self-efficacy and high student achievement are correlated, or it could be more neutral—where self-efficacy has no relationship on student achievement.
 The degree to which the conclusions about the relationship can be stated is referred to as conclusion validity.

-Conclusion validity is measured through good statistical power, good reliability, and good implementation.
+There are a number of reasons why it may be difficult to effectively reach a conclusion.
+This may be because your measures have low levels of reliability, because the relationship is weak in general, or because you did not collect enough data (or the right kind of data).
+Thus, an important consideration for conclusion validity relates to good statistical power, good reliability, and good implementation.
 Statistical power should be at 0.80 or greater and care should be given in advance to determine the appropriate sample size, effect size, and alpha levels.
 Reliability can be improved by carefully constructing your instrument, by increasing the number of questions in it, and by reducing distractions within the measurement.

 Cite this page